 Is it possible to use the word ‘brunch’ without sounding like a pretentious wanker?
-I’m not sure I’ve even heard anyone say it in real life out loud but I’ve been for breakfast-type food mid-morning a couple of times in the last month at The Bistro at Lympne Castle and going for breakfast in a castle is pretentiously wanky enough without bringing the word ‘brunch’ into it too.
+I’m not sure I’ve even heard anyone say it in real life out loud but I’ve been for breakfast-type food mid-morning a couple of times in the last month at The Bistro at Lympne Castle and going for breakfast in a castle is pretentiously wanky enough without bringing the word ‘brunch’ into it too (if castles aren’t your thing, there are plenty of other places to get food and loads of discount vouchers about).
 Despite serving avocado on toast (sorry, I mean ‘crushed avocado on toasted sourdough’), The Bistro isn’t pretentious or wanky in the slightest and ever since I ate their scrambled eggs on toast with spinach, tomato and seeds, I kept thinking about it.
 Unfortunately, I haven’t been able to go back to The Bistro in the last couple of weeks, so I decided to recreate their scrambled eggs on toast with spinach and tomatoes with my own vegan version made with tofu.

 I know tofu scramble isn’t a new thing.
 It’s not even a relatively new thing.
 It’s probably been a thing since before I was born and maybe even before then but I’ve never been keen on scrambled eggs so there was no reason for me to try tofu scramble.
 Until now.